Cost of living guide

 Transportation Costs

 Bangkok has a massive advantage: the BTS/MRT metro system.
-HCMC is building its first metro line (due 2025–2026) but for now relies on motorbikes and Grab.
+HCMC's first metro line opened in 2024 but coverage remains limited, so most residents still rely on motorbikes and Grab.

 • Bangkok BTS/MRT: $0.50–$1.50 per ride.
 Clean, fast, covers most of the city